vayu-network/vayu-whitepaper/02-technical-overview/01-why-blockchain.md

 Crucially, the blockchain provides an immutable ledger for data verification.
 It ensures that every data point contributed to the Vayu.network is authentic, verifiable, and securely recorded.
 This builds a level of trust and integrity into our dataset that traditional, centralized data collection methods simply cannot match.

-## Why We Chose peaq as our Layer-1
+## Why We Use a Layer-1 Blockchain

-**The short answer:** peaq is purpose-built for Decentralized Physical Infrastructure Networks (DePINs) and the Economy of Things.
+**The short answer:** A Layer-1 blockchain purpose-built for Decentralized Physical Infrastructure Networks (DePINs) and the Economy of Things is ideal for our needs.

-**The technical answer:** Selecting the peaq network as Vayu.network's Layer-1 blockchain was a strategic decision.
-Peaq's entire architecture is designed to support DePINs like ours, which rely on fleets of connected hardware devices.
+**The technical answer:** Selecting a suitable Layer-1 blockchain for Vayu.network was a strategic decision.
+The chosen network's architecture is designed to support DePINs like ours, which rely on fleets of connected hardware devices.

-Peaq's infrastructure provides several key advantages for a Hardware DePIN:
+The infrastructure provides several key advantages for a Hardware DePIN:

-*   **Verifiable Device Identity:** peaq's unique Decentralized Identifiers (DIDs) provide a secure, verifiable, and tamper-proof identity for each individual Flux device.
+*   **Verifiable Device Identity:** The use of Decentralized Identifiers (DIDs) provides a secure, verifiable, and tamper-proof identity for each individual Flux device.
 This is essential for ensuring the provenance and integrity of the data collected from our hardware fleet.
 *   **Scalability and Efficiency:** Peaq offers a highly scalable, low-latency infrastructure capable of supporting millions of real-time data transactions from a global network of devices.
 Its low transaction costs are critical for making our rewards and data marketplace economically viable.
 *   **DePIN-Specific Functions:** Peaq's framework includes functions tailored for DePINs, such as device management and role-based access control, which aligns perfectly with our vision for autonomous data sharing and reward distribution.
 *   **Interoperability:** Peaq's focus on interoperability enhances Vayu.network's ability to connect with other decentralized networks and applications, expanding the potential value and utility of our air quality data.